docker-exec/dexec/CONTRIBUTING.md

 Fork the repo.
 Make your changes.
 Raise a PR.

-All PRs are welcome, and changes don't just have to be additive - if you have ideas about how to improve existing code, please submit these.
+All PRs are welcome, and changes don't just have to be additive - if you have ideas about how to improve existing code, please feel free to submit these.

 ## Code